ViktorsLV/ViktorsLV/README.md

 - 💻 Currently working on personal projects and client requests
 - 📚 Learning Next.js and everything else sorrounding React ecosystem
 - 👀 Curious about emerging development trends
-- 👨🏼‍🎓 Recently graduated as Bachelor of Web Development
+- 👨🏼‍🎓 Graduated as Bachelor of Web Development
 - 📍 I like to work remotely, hence my current location is always changing
 <!-- - 💬 Building small side projects and looking for a way to improve myself daily -->
 <!-- - ✨ My goal is to become a mobile app developer  -->